 I’ve written there and enjoy working with the site owners.
 I stopped last year purely due to time constraints with other projects I’d taken on.
 However, all payments were made on time, I enjoyed writing about news that was interesting, and learning more about SEO.
 There are duplication rules, so you can’t write on a topic someone else already has, but there’s a Facebook group where you can claim your topic, as long as it’s not in someone else’s beat (they get first dibs if it is).

 If you don’t want to write about news, you can opt for some of the sister sites.
-Writedge and Daily Two Cents are the two main ones, but there’s also Penstrokes for fiction writing fans and Honest Reviewz for those who like to write honest reviews.
+Writedge and Daily Two Cents are the two main ones, but there are also Penstrokes for fiction writing fans and Honest Reviewz for those who like to write honest reviews.

 Do you have Blasting News alternatives that I should know about or that you want me to research?
 Let me know either in the comments or via email and I’ll do my research.
 Hopefully for those without options will find some solace that pay per view isn’t completely dead, but it has changed and there are some options out there.